ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

 * ``<diag_name>.particle_fields_to_plot`` (list of `strings`, optional)
    Names of per-cell averages of particle properties to calculate and output as additional fields.
+   Note that these averages do not respect the particle shape factor, and instead use nearest-grid point interpolation.
    Default is none.
    Parser functions for these field names are specified by ``<diag_name>.particle_fields.<field_name>(x,y,z,ux,uy,uz)``.